 Get discounted tickets to travel from Hanoi to Ninh Binh:

 All UNESCO World Heritages in Vietnam offer a great deal of knowledge about this beautiful country.
-Cultural sites like Imperial Citadel of Thang Long, Citadel of Ho Dynasty, Hué Monuments, Hoi An Ancient Town, and My Son Sanctuary tell stories about a period in Vietnamese history and helps describe the regional culture.
-Nature destinations such as Ha Long Bay and Phong Nha - Ke Bang National Park surprise tourists with their outstanding landscape.
-Trang An Landscape Complex is the only mixed heritage, which creates chances for you to explore both the nature and learn about the people of this land.
+Cultural sites like the Imperial Citadel of Thang Long, the Citadel of Ho Dynasty, Hué Monuments, Hoi An Ancient Town, and My Son Sanctuary tell stories about a period in Vietnamese history and help describe the regional culture.
+Nature destinations such as Ha Long Bay and Phong Nha – Ke Bang National Park surprise tourists with their outstanding landscapes.
+Trang An Landscape Complex is the only mixed heritage, which creates chances for you to explore both nature and learn about the people of this land.

 Visit our travel blog for more interesting information about Vietnam with many local insights.